All Episodes

 Absolutely, I agree with you.

-Um but it's really up to uh you know, we've got it, we we just can't show up on election day and say, okay, we're gonna vote for you, now go do your job and expect them to do it.
+But it's really up to, you know, we've got to, we just can't show up on Election Day and say, okay, we're going to vote for you.

-If we don't put our pressure on them to do the right thing when it matters, then that's really on us because they're supposed to represent our views, and we're supposed to hold them accountable for their decisions and their promises.
+If we don't put our pressure on them to do the right thing when it matters, then that's really on us because they're supposed to represent our views and we're supposed to hold them accountable for their decisions and their promises.

 Right.

-You know, the truth commission that came out, there's not been a peep out of him or McConnell about that.
+You know, the Truth Commission that came out, there's not been a peep out of him or McConnell about that.

-Well, we'll we'll we'll know in good time.
+Well, we'll know in good time.

-We'll know before election day, that I can promise you.
+That I can promise you.

 Thank you, Trey.

-All right, quick break, we'll come back.
+All right, quick break.

-You want to be a part of the program, your calls straight ahead.
+800-941, Sean, you want to be a part of the program?

-look Let's get back to our busy phones.
+Let's get back to our busy phones.

 Glad you called.